 The fields will now display within the map and are available for any necessary edits.
-Next, select the Save button, followed by the Finish button.
+Complete the upload process by selecting Save.

-Select an existing Common Land Unit (CLU) and edit the field name as needed.
-Repeat this process for any new additional fields and then select the Save button.
+Select an existing Common Land Unit (CLU) boundary and edit the field name as needed.
+Repeat this process for any new additional fields and then select Create fields.

 Any newly created fields will then be available within Cropwise Imagery and will force a new download of satellite imagery to be cached within Google Chrome's browser.